skrattaren/apf.rst/apf.rst

   the inside than on the outside.
 Her grandfather had never been able to get a handle on dimensions."

-  In the legendary BBC TV series "`Dr Who`_", the Tardis is famous for being "bigger on the inside than on the outside".
+  In the legendary BBC TV series **Dr Who**, the Tardis is famous for being "bigger on the inside than on the outside".
 When the series began in 1963, the Doctor was accompanied by his "granddaughter", Susan.